Interview self-introduction training course

 - what you learnt, what was your experience,

-But before you introduce yourself, try to sense whether the job or school interviewer really wants a formal introduction or it is just a warm up question to start an informal conversation.
+But before you introduce yourself, try to sense whether the interviewer really wants a formal introduction or it is just a warm up question to start an informal conversation.

 If you already had some small talk before they ask you to present a self-introduction, they probably interested in a more complete, formal presentation about you.
 But if it is their opening after exchanging hi and hello, they may just use it as an ice-breaker to start a discussion.